thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 </script>

-Here we have just turned 3-dimensional vectors into a 2-dimensional vectors.
-This is done by using only $v_1$ and $v_2$.
+Here we have just turned 3-dimensional vectors into 2-dimensional vectors.
+This is done by using only $v_1$ and $v_2$ to project $u$ onto.

 *In a reversed manner, if we use 3 vectors $v$ in 2-D spaces, we will be able to achieve 2D to 3D transformation right?*